TristanBandat/cdir/README.md

 2) The project is hosted on Github.
 4) The function only works with numbers that are after the folder name and seperated with a underscore.
 Aditional zeros after the underscore are getting detected, so don't worry.
-5) The C implementation is currently under development.
-When it is working it will be stated here.
+5) There exists a C implementation for power users.
+(Or you don't like Python)